 The conversion of pyruvate into acetyl CoA consists of three steps: decarboxylation, oxidation, and transfer of the resultant acetyl group to CoA.

 These steps must be coupled to preserve the free energy derived from the decarboxylation step to drive the formation of NADH and acetyl CoA.

-i) Pyruvate is decarboxylated by the pyruvate dehydrogenase component of the enzyme complex to a hydroxyethyl derivative of the thiazole ring of enzyme-bound thiamin pyrophosphate (Figure-2)
+i) Pyruvate is decarboxylated by the pyruvate dehydrogenase component of the enzyme complex to a hydroxyethyl derivative of the thiazole ring of enzyme-bound thiamine pyrophosphate (Figure-2)

-ii) Hydroxy ethyl TPP in turn reacts with oxidized lipoamide, the prosthetic group of dihydrolipoyl transacetylase, to form acetyl lipoamide.
-Thiamin is vitamin B1 and in deficiency, glucose metabolism is impaired, and there is significant (and potentially life-threatening) lactic and pyruvic acidosis.
+ii) Hydroxyethyl TPP in turn reacts with oxidized lipoamide, the prosthetic group of dihydrolipoyl transacetylase, to form acetyl lipoamide.
+Thiamine is vitamin B1 and in deficiency, glucose metabolism is impaired, and there is significant (and potentially life-threatening) lactic and pyruvic acidosis.

 iii) Acetyl lipoamide reacts with coenzyme A to form acetyl-CoA and reduced lipoamide.

 iv) The reaction is completed when the reduced lipoamide is reoxidized by a flavoprotein, dihydrolipoyl dehydrogenase, containing FAD.